Improving causal inference in interrupted time series analysis: the triple difference design: Discussion

 Fourth, researchers should endeavor to collect as long of time series data as possible.
+Because the DDD-ITSA model includes multiple interaction terms, it requires substantially greater statistical resolution than SG-ITSA or MG-ITSA designs.
+In practice, this means that detecting meaningful effects, particularly changes in trends, typically requires a longer time horizon with sufficient pre- and post-intervention observations.
 Linden \cite{linden2026} found that in the MG-ITSA context, a longer study period provides the necessary statistical resolution to detect trend-based effects and mitigates the bias introduced by autocorrelation, which can otherwise severely undermine power.
-Researchers should therefore design DDD-ITSA studies with the expectation that detecting a meaningful trend change will demand a longer time horizon than simpler designs might require.
+These considerations are likely to be even more important in DDD-ITSA, where additional parameters increase variance and may reduce precision in shorter series.

 Finally, Linden \cite{linden2026} found that introducing treatment at the midpoint of the time series maximizes power for identifying trend changes in the MG-ITSA.
 This would apply equally to DDD-ITSA designs, as balanced pre- and post-treatment periods would minimize standard errors across all interaction terms.